 - Linking entrepreneurs' credit limits to the repayment performance of other entrepreneurs they referred to Zidisha.

 - Displaying entrepreneurs' historical on-time repayment rates — and those of the entrepreneurs who invited them to join Zidisha, if applicable — so prospective lenders can evaluate their repayment track records.

 - Displaying comments and feedback ratings left by previous lenders on entrepreneurs' loan profile pages.

-- Notifying and requesting mediation from local contacts, volunteers, and leaders in the entrepreneur's community in the event of default.
+- Notifying and requesting mediation from local references, volunteer mentors, or leaders in the entrepreneur's community in the event of default.

 That said, it's important to understand that Zidisha is a purely online service without local offices or loan officers.
-We are a low-cost nonprofit community (managed by volunteers).
-Our organization is responsible only for maintaining the Zidisha.org website as a platform for the transactions that take place between its members, and it is up to the lenders, not Zidisha, to determine if a business is viable and worthy of being funded.
+Our organization is responsible only for maintaining the Zidisha website as a platform for the transactions that take place between its members, and it is up to the lenders, not Zidisha, to determine if a business is viable and worthy of being funded.